lupyuen/lupyuen.github.io/src/ci3.md

 When we create a Simple PR for Arm32: It will trigger only the CI Checks for _arm-01_ ... _arm-14_.

-Which will probably complete earlier than a Complex PR.
+Which will complete earlier than a Complex PR.

 [(__x86_64 Devs__ are the happiest.
 Their PRs complete in __10 Mins__!)](TODO)